J.D. Martinez Traded To The Arizona Diamondbacks

 The Detroit Tigers have traded outfielder J.D.
 Martinez to the Arizona Diamondbacks.
 The trade comes a few weeks before the July 31 deadline.
 In return, Detroit will receive minor league prospects Dawel Lugo, Sergio Alcantara, and Jose King.

-Martinez is hitting.305 with 16 home runs and 39 runs batted in.
+Martinez is hitting 0.305 with 16 home runs and 39 runs batted in.
 In his sixth year out of Nova Southeastern, Martinez served as another punch in the lethal Detroit lineup that featured Miguel Cabrera and Victor Martinez, amongst others.

 After being a very formidable club for many years, the Tigers find themselves at the bottom of the American League Central Division at 42-49, six games behind the first-place Cleveland Indians.
 Letting go of Martinez is a sign that this club is ready for a rebuild in order to contend in the future.